AstroAir/GitHound/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](docs/development/contributing.md) for details.
+Please check the repository for contribution guidelines.

 ### Development Setup